Is booking open?

 Do you do coverups?
 Can you rework a tattoo I already have?

-Do you have premade designs available?
+Do you have premade/flash designs available?
+What are wannados?

 What if the design I wanted gets claimed before I can do the claiming?
 What is a “Sister Design”?